Initial SDK setup for Android SDK

 At this point, the SDK is active and should now be tracking sessions in your app.

 The SDK can be further configured by setting additional properties of the ExponeaConfiguration object or exponea_configuration.json file.
-For a complete list of available configuration parameters, refer to the Configuration documentation.
+For a complete list of available configuration parameters, refer to the Configuration for Android SDK documentation.

 The SDK supports the following log levels defined in com.exponea.sdk.util.Logger.Level: